loyjoy/academy/experiences/templates/templates.md

 ![From template](from_template.png "From template")

-In this case we choose From template and get to the following window where you can create a new experience from a template.
+For this example, we select <i>From template</i> to get to the following window, which allows you to choose a new experience from a template.
 ![Choose experience](choose_experience.png "Choose experience")

-<br>The following image shows just a few of the many templates waiting for you to try out!</br>
+<br>The image below shows just a few of the many templates waiting for you to try!</br>
-We now choose raffles + quiz for this example.
-You can click on the blue bubble to get directly to the experience.
+Let's choose <i>Raffles + Quiz with permission</i> in this case.
+<br>You can click on the blue button to get directly to the experience.</br>

 ![Click bot](click_bot.png "Click bot")

-And that's all!
-Here is your new experience to try.
-And of course, whenever you are ready you can modify it to your own preferences etc.
+And that's it!
+Here is your new experience to try out.
+Obviously, you can always style and modify it to your own preferences!

 ![Bot preview](bot_preview.png "Bot preview")